11swathi/speech-disorder-recognition-using-ML-Techniques/README.md

 ### Project Structure
 This project has :
-1. model.py - This contains code fot our Machine Learning model to predict employee salaries absed on trainign data in 'hiring.csv' file.
+1. model.py - This contains code fot our Machine Learning model to predict the disorder by using the training and testing audio files.
-2. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it.
+2. app.py - This contains Flask APIs that receives audio through GUI or API calls, computes the precition based on our model and returns it.

 ### Running the project
 1. Ensure that you are in the project home directory.
 Create the machine learning model by running below command -